loader image

 FIT AND PROPER PERSON

-To become a pilot, you must be both physically and mentally fit and proper.
+To become a helicopter pilot, you must be both physically and mentally fit and proper.
 This means no serious health concerns or criminal background.
-The following checks will be completed either before or during your training:

 Aviation Reference Number (ARN)